verifyica-team/pipeliner/README.md

 **Notes**

-- When a pipeline, jobs, and steps complete, and exit code and execution time are printed
+- When a pipeline, jobs, and steps complete, and exit code and execution time are included

 ### Command

 - The command executed is prefixed with `$ `
 - The command output is prefixed with `> `

-### Example Pipeline Output
+### Example Output

 ```shell
 user@machine> ./pipeliner examples/hello-world-pipeline.yaml